livseibert5/BreakoutGame/doc/PLAN.md

 Player gets another life.

 ## Level Descriptions

+#### General Overview
+Since it is almost February, this game is going to be Valentine's Day themed.
+The player will start with three lives, represented by roses, and the ball will have a heart on it.
+The single-hit bricks will be pink, the multi-hit bricks will be red with the number of hits they have left written on them, and the power-up bricks will be red and pink with hearts.
+The boss enemy will be a baby cupid, and all of the bricks in each level will be arranged as hearts.

 #### Level 1
 Level 1 will be the most basic level of the game.
 Single-hit blocks will be arranged in a